 Executive 1 got a large stock grant.
 Two weeks later, the other two executives got a stock grant.
 Executive 2 got a $1K a month car allowance.
 One month later, the other two executives got a larger car allowance.

-Here the Dude needs to scratch his head wondering why people who make a base of more than $300K a year, a bonus that regardless of their performance seemed to be north of $500K a year, and somewhere around $1M of incentive stock options "needs" a car allowance.
+Here the Dude scratches his head wondering why people who make a base of more than $300K a year, a bonus that regardless of their performance seemed to be north of $500K a year, and somewhere around $1M of incentive stock options "needs" a car allowance.

 Case 2: Street Brawling

 Or, there is the open warring between groups.
-Executive 1 is an absolute asshole, and refuses to listen to reason, and then executives 2 and 3 start fighting with them, openly in email copying remarkably many minions, the Dude included, so that they all can watch the shit-storm unfold.
+Executive 1 is an absolute asshole, and refuses to listen to reason, and then executives 2 and 3 start fighting with them, openly in email copying remarkably many minions, the Dude included, so that they all can watch the shit-storm unfold in real time.

-It is even more disturbing when you started the shit-storm, but regardless, this is a sign of deep dysfunction within the organization.
+It is even more disturbing when you started the shit-storm - with an innocent question, but regardless, this is a sign of deep dysfunction within the organization.
 What surprises the Dude the most is that this is a symptom of a weak executive team.
 For some strange reason that befuddles the Dude, there is a school of leadership that seems to advocate pitting senior management against each other.
 Survival of the fittest, and all that malarky.

 Fine in theory, and it is great for cage matches, and UFC fights, but to run an organization, it is both counter-productive, and demoralizing to the rank and file.

 And the double challenge of product management is that we have to tip-toe around these overgrown adolescents, who insist upon whipping their dicks out and airing grievances in public.
 Our job is tough enough even without workplace strife.